natalialino/natalialino.github.com/README.md

 sudo apt-get install mysql-client mysql-server

-**Reflection**
+**Reflection upon the process of completing the project.
+For example, changes you would make to avoid mistakes or ways this process may help you with future projects.**

-Verifying and testing the software for installation of the Virtual Machine the server/ web server.
-The teacher tried his best to accelerate the process; however, we had some delays in the first stage of the project installing the Ubuntu server.
+Before you even start your project: verifying and testing the software for installation of the Virtual Machine the server/ web server.
+The teacher tried his best to accelerate the process; however, we had some delays at the first stage of the project installing the Ubuntu server.
 Another problem was the passwords and login for the Virtual machine.
-For future projects, I would recommend annotating login and password of all programs that it will be accessed.
+For future projects, I would recommend taking notes of the login and passwords.
 This information cannot be forgotten, it is not possible to recover a password and user login on the Virtual Box.
-Overall, it was a step by step project, fundamental for a first-year IT student.
+Overall, it was a step by step project, fundamental for a first-year computer science student.

 **Web Sites consulted**